rust-lang/book/src/ch15-00-smart-pointers.md

 struct, smart pointers implement the `Deref` and `Drop` traits.
 The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so that you can write your code to work with either references or smart pointers.
-The `Drop` trait allows you to customize the code that’s run when an instance of the smart pointer goes out of scope.
+The `Drop` trait allows you to customize the code that runs when an instance of the smart pointer goes out of scope.
 In this chapter, we’ll discuss both of these traits and demonstrate why they’re important to smart pointers.